020 7412 8882

 We require this information to understand your health needs and provide you with a better service, and in particular for the following reasons:

-• internal record keeping;
+• Internal record keeping

-• we may use the information to improve our products and services;
+• We may use the information to improve our products and services

-• where it is necessary for the purposes of the provision of health care as needed to provide our services, such as when we use your information to fulfil your assessment and treatment, or to provide customer support;
+• Where it is necessary for the purposes of the provision of health care as needed to provide our services, such as when we use your information to fulfil your assessment and treatment, or to provide customer support

-• if necessary to comply with a legal obligation or court order or in connection with a legal claim, such as retaining information about your purchases if required by tax law;
+• If necessary to comply with a legal obligation or court order or in connection with a legal claim, such as retaining information about your purchases if required by tax law

 Sharing Your Data

-• doctor
+• A doctor

-• health care professional
+• A health care professional

-• hospital
+• A hospital

 • NHS authorities

-• private insurance schemes of which the patient is a member
+• Private insurance schemes of which the patient is a member

 In all cases only relevant information is shared.
 In very limited cases, such as for identification purposes, or if required by law, information may have to be shared with a party not involved in the patient's health care.
 In all other cases, information is never disclosed to such a third party without the patient's written authority.